gabriel-desmarchelier/plasma/README.md

 # Usage

 The script generates Mermaid-based Markdown file.
-This file needs to be rendered with tools that manage Mermaid diagrams.
+This file needs to be rendered with tools that manage Mermaid diagrams (Gitlab does, that's a good start !)
 Pandoc / quarto : to do

 PLASMA is based on regex, so some cases may not be managed.
 Feel free to contribute.